passlock-dev/passkeys/.github/README.md

 # Basic usage

 This quickstart guide illustrates the simplest scenario, using token based verification i.e. the client library returns a token which you send to your backend.
-Your backend code then calls a REST API to exchange the token for an object representing the authenticated user.
+Your backend then uses the [@passlock/node][node] library to verify the token.

 An alternative flow uses JWTs with public keys to avoid the backend REST call.
 Please see the [documentation][docs] for more details (coming soon).